 D|13 Sink System is the most advanced integrated sink system on the market.
 It is a masterpiece of form and function, providing the most hygienic, sustainable and cost effective way to wash and dry hands.
 Its state-of-the-art features include HEPA filtration, adjustable speed and heat, LED illumination and a Sound Suppression Air Delivery System.

 In addition to the sleek design and intuitive user experience, what really sets the D|13 Sink System apart is the XLERATORsync® Hand Dryer.
 Designed in collaboration with Excel Dryer and a world-renowned design firm, the dryer’s “reverse airflow” design blows air/ water flow away from the user, promoting hygiene and enhancing user experience.

 “I got to try out the sink system and I loved it.
 I think the students are going to come in and really be blown away by this,” says Moliterno.
 “This doesn’t exist anywhere else on campus and I think they’re going to see this as a really interesting and innovative component of this overall incredible building experience.”

 CLEAN AND GREEN – FROM THE GROUND UP

 Both BIG and Goody Clancy have a reputation for focusing on sustainability and for designing buildings that are on the leading edge of energy efficiency.
-The Business Innovation Hub currently has a LEED Silver certification with the goal of attaining Gold.
+The Business Innovation Hub achieved LEED Gold certification.

 The D|13 Sink System offers up to a 75% reduction in carbon footprint compared with even 100%-recycled paper towels and helps facilities qualify for LEED credits and other green certifications.